 The IRCC uses 67 Points System in Canada Immigration to evaluate every applicant under the Federal Skilled Workers Program and decide whether they qualify or not.
-67 points is the minimum score one should achieve on the Canada 67 points calculator to be considered eligible by the federal government.
+67 points are the minimum score one should achieve on the Canada 67 points calculator to be considered eligible by the federal government.
 A total of 100 points can be allotted to a candidate under this program.
-If a candidate scores below the minimum of 67 points, his or her application will be rejected.
+If a candidate scores below a minimum of 67 points, his or her application will be rejected

 Under the Federal Skilled Worker Program, the immigration authorities specify 6 factors based on which an application is assessed and allotted points.
 Here is a brief about each of those factors.

 An Express Entry applicant should try and score as many points as possible in each of these 6 selection factors.
 Those who score more than 67 points will be listed in the Express Entry pool and receive rankings.
 Better score ensures better chances of qualifying to receive ITA.
 Thus, reaching the 67 Points Canada Immigration mark is vital for applicants.

 Check below the key point calculator to be eligible to apply for Canada PR under the Federal Skilled Worker category.